19 min read

 Recent Client Successes: We recently assisted an Italian AI expert in obtaining EB-1A approval after receiving a Request for Evidence.
 Our team demonstrated his extraordinary contributions to artificial intelligence, including founding a startup that served over 600,000 users and his role as Founding Data Scientist at Replit, a technology company that raised nearly $200 million in funding.

-We also secured an EB-1A approval for a Mexican AI researcher whose groundbreaking work in intelligent systems and computer science has shaped global advancements in AI reliability and performance.
+We also secured an EB-1A approval for a Mexican AI researcher whose work in intelligent systems and computer science has shaped global advancements in AI reliability and performance.
 Despite an RFE, our attorneys reframed her case to clearly demonstrate her extraordinary ability, resulting in approval in just over three months.

 Key Advantage: Self-petition capability means you’re not tied to a specific employer.
 You can change jobs, start businesses, or pursue entrepreneurial ventures while your green card application is pending and after approval.